Unpaid Wages, Bonuses, and Other Compensation

 - Negotiating "comp time."
 Have you been asked to trade a few hours of unpaid work for “comp time” next week?
 In most circumstances, this is not a legal practice, and you should be paid accurately for all of the actual time you spend performing work duties.

 - Negotiating "off the clock” time.
-Have you been "asked" to stay a little late without pay or finish up your paperwork in the truck?
+Have you been "asked" to stay a little late without pay or finish up your paperwork?
 If you are working “off the clock” for any reason, it should be a red flag that you may not be getting the overtime pay you truly deserve.

 - Asking workers to sign off on meal periods and rest breaks.
-Some companies "ask" their drivers to sign-off each day or week that that they received their meal periods and/or rest breaks.
+Some companies "ask" their employees to sign-off each day or week that that they received their meal periods and/or rest breaks.
 Don't let this fool you.
 We win cases all the time when companies do this.
+Even if you "signed" that you received your meal period, you can still win your meal period case if you didn't actually receive legal meal breaks.

 What Kind of Money Wages Are We Talking About?